dreessen-n/movie_critic_deploy/README.md

 # Coding Dojo Bootcamp 2022
 flask MySQL - belt review - movie_critic_deploy

+> MySQL database built from ERD and implementing CRUD

 > Flask App using OOP and MVC modeularization
 >
 > Login and registration using form validation and bcrypt to secure passwords
 >
-> MySQL database built from ERD and using CRUD
+> Bootstrap and custome CSS to style

 ## Registration and Login